- Common name: Broad Whitefish

 Yukon population estimate

-Very little is known about the life history of Broad Whitefish in Yukon.
+Very little is known about the life history of Broad Whitefish in the Yukon.
 Some river populations may be anadromous, meaning they are born in freshwater, then migrate to the ocean where they mature, before returning to freshwater to spawn.

 Aquatic insects, molluscs, crustaceans, and small fish.